botanicals/sandiagreenhouse/content/pages/home.md

 content:
   content: "Sandia Greenhouse has been the leading local grower in Southern Utah
     for over 40+ years.
-Owned and Operated by Larry Hancock, Sandia specializes in local grown plants that thrive in our local climate.   \r
+Owned and Operated by Larry Hancock, Sandia specializes in locally grown plants that thrive in our specific climate.   \r

     \r

-    Not only do Southern Utahan’s flock to Sandia as their best source of bedding plants, vegetables, trees, and  Christmas Poinsettias.
-But loyal customers even come all the way from Nevada, Arizona, and in some cases even Central and Northern Utah. \r
+    Not only do Southern Utahn’s flock to Sandia as their best source of bedding plants, vegetables, trees, and  Christmas Poinsettias, but loyal customers even come all the way from Nevada, Arizona, and in some cases even Central and Northern Utah. \r

     \r

-    Many big box stores bring in plants from other climates.
-This almost inevitably results in sub-par growth or the plants dying shortly after planting.
-At Sandia Greenhouse you can count on getting plants that are acclimated and ideally suited for our desert climate.  \r
+    We feature a wide variety of locally acclimated plants, many which are grown at our location.
+We invite you to stop by and see us often.
+Our inventory changes with the seasons.
+We also offer custom growing.  \r

     \r